ArticOff/BeeTycoon/README.md

 ## Windows

-You can reach an executable in the bin folder.
+You can reach a zipped file in the bin folder.

 ## Linux